 Purushamedha: The Human Sacrifice

-By Sulaiman Razvi
+Written by Sulaiman Razvi

 It was only in 2014 that the National Crime Records Bureau (NCRB) started collecting data on human sacrifice.
 The statistics with the bureau reveal a disturbing picture: there were 51 cases of human sacrifice spread across 14 states between 2014 and 2016.